What do you know about Canada? Here’s a list of 25 Interesting facts about Canada and Canadians that you probably didn’t know!

 Flag of Canada

 Below, you can see a Map of Canada showing the different provinces.
+It borders Alaska (US) as well as the Contiguous United States and Greenland.

 How many of these Canada Facts did you know beforehand?
 Share your result in the comment section below!